getbraincloud/braincloud-docs/docs/api/2_capi/leaderboard/getsocialleaderboardifexists.md

 # GetSocialLeaderboardIfExists

 Retrieve the social leaderboard, if it exists.
 Optional parameters: replaceName.
+Silently fails, if leaderboard does not exist, just returns null and success, instead of an error.

 > Note that friend summary data is returned for each record in the leaderboard.